Skip to main content

 • High-frequency trading and quant infra.
 The interviewers will explicitly test memory layout, cache awareness, and template usage.
 Python won't carry you.

 • Game engines, graphics, and embedded systems.
-Same story — the role itself is C++, so the interview is too.
+Same story: the role itself is C++, so the interview is too.

 • Certain systems teams at large companies (kernel, browser engines, database internals).
 Usually flagged in the JD or the recruiter call.

 For these roles, you should be comfortable with unordered_map, vector, priority_queue, smart pointers, and move semantics.
-If you're not — apply to teams that don't require C++.
+If you're not, apply to teams that don't require C++.
 There are plenty.

 For everything else, C++ is a bad interview default.
 Memory management mistakes show up as bugs in front of the interviewer, and the syntax tax is heavy.
 The candidates who use C++ "to look impressive" almost always under-perform Python users on the same questions.
+I've watched it happen on a CoderPad screen more than once: the C++ user spends four minutes fighting a segfault while the Python user is already on the follow-up.

 The languages that aren't worth using as your interview language

-This isn't a judgment of the languages themselves — it's a practical interview observation:
+This isn't a judgment of the languages themselves.
+It's a practical interview observation:

 • JavaScript / TypeScript: Fine for any web-leaning interview, increasingly accepted everywhere.
 The main issue is that interview answer keys often assume Python or Java, so studying material is slightly thinner.
 Use it if it's your daily driver.